Officers pleaded with man to drop box cutter before shooting

 Finally, later, Eastep pulled a "silver, shiny cylindrical object" from his pocket and pointed it at officers.
 The object, it turned out, was not a weapon, Aaron said.

-The six Nashville officers who fired their weapons were placed on routine administrative assignment while the shooting is reviewed by the Tennessee Bureau of Investigation.
-The Metro Nashville Police Department also is conducting an administrative review, Aaron said.
+The six officers working for the Metro Nashville Police Department who fired their weapons were placed on routine administrative assignment while the shooting is reviewed by the TBI.
+The Nashville department also is conducting an administrative review, Aaron said.

+Nashville Mayor John Cooper said he was “disturbed” by Thursday’s shooting, adding that, "We will learn from this awful event and continue to do everything we can to prevent similar incidents in the future.”

+In September, Eastep's landlord filed an eviction case against him, court documents show.
+The following month, his wife filled out a registration form for them to participate in Nashville's judicially run diversion program that helps settle eviction cases during the COVID-19 pandemic between tenants and their landlords by securing U.S. Treasury Emergency Rental Assistance Program money or federal coronavirus relief funds.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.